 7. Actions.
 As a result of completing this form are there any further actions you will be undertaking?
 Please detail them below, if applicable.

+N/A

-N/A What are you going to do When are you going to do it?
-Who is responsible Progress
+/hen are you going to do it?
+Who is responsible Progress ten are you going to do it?

 8. Monitoring: The impacts of this proposal will need to be monitored and reviewed.
-Please specify the date at which you will evaluate the impact, and where you will report the results of the review.
+Please specify the date at which you will $\nabla$ evaluate the impact, and where you will report the results of the review.

-The impacts of this proposal will be evaluated on: Speed of decisions and the scope of delegation are considered as part of the Welsh Government's Annual Performance Report Φ on Welsh planning authorities, and within the WG's Development Management Quarterly Returns and would be taken into account via customer satisfaction surveys all of which will be publicly available.
+The impacts of this proposal will be evaluated on: Speed of decisions and the scope of delegation are considered as part of the Welsh Government's Annual Performance Report on Welsh planning authorities, and within the WG's Development Management Quarterly Returns and would be taken into account via customer satisfaction surveys all of which will be publicly available.

-SUBJECT: Review of the Council's Planning Pre-application Advice service

-Service including the proposal to increase the charges for this
+SUBJECT: Review of the Council's Planning Pre-application Advice Service including the proposal to increase the charges for this service

 MEETING: Planning Committee

 DATE: May 2016

-DIVISION/WARDS AFFECTED: AII
+DIVISION/WARI DS AFFECTED: All

-1. PURPOSE:
+PURPOSE: 1.

-To provide Planning Committee with a review of the current formal Planning Pre-Application Advice Service and details of the proposal to increase the fees that the Council charges customers.
+1.0 To provide Planning Committee with a review of the current formal Planning Pre-Application Advice Service and details of the proposal to 'age increase the fees that the Council charges customers.